markgmz92/text-to-speech/README.md

-A text-to-speech application created using only HTML, Bootsrap and JavaScript.
+A text-to-speech application prototype created using only HTML, Bootsrap and JavaScript.